riiid/gradle-github-plugin/README.md

 ## Supported features

 - Create a release
-- Upload your files!!! :boom::boom::boom:
+- Upload your files or directories!!! :boom::boom::boom:

 ## Installation